albingroen/anvil/README.md

 # Anvil

-A set of tools you can use when you want to bootstrap a fast, stable, and future-proof web application.
+A set of tools you can use to bootstrap a fast, stable, and future-proof web application.

 ## What does Anvil include?